List of product launch strategies

 6. Host product launch events

-Hosting product launch events are critical in building product awareness.
+Hosting product launch events is critical in building product awareness.
 Consumers can know more about the new product introduced.
 At the same time, salespeople can showcase its features, benefits, and the actual price in person.

 7. Know your target market